Dyuuz/SMTP-API/README.md

 # 📧 Serverless Email API (Zoho SMTP)

 This project provides a lightweight HTTP API for sending emails using Zoho Mail SMTP.
 It supports CORS, JSON requests, input validation, and both plain text + HTML messages.

+To improve reliability, it also includes solutions for environments where SMTP may not work due to restricted networks, firewalls, or cloud service limitations.
+This is achieved by:

+Supporting fallback to Zoho’s REST Mail API when SMTP is blocked.

+Offering configurable SMTP relay ports (465, 587, 2525) to bypass firewall restrictions.

+Allowing integration with secure mail relay services or tunneling mechanisms to ensure message delivery in restricted environments.

 # 🚀 Features